 Who is a Web Developer?

-Based on the process of web development, a web developer is a programmer that creates web-based applications to be accessed through the internet.
-These websites would have specific features and functions that the web developer is responsible to build through his programming skills.
+Based on the process of web development, a web developer is a programmer that creates web-based applications to be accessed through the Internet.
+These websites and apps have specific features and functions that the dev is responsible to build through his programming skills.

 Web development consists of 2 major sections; as an aspiring web developer, you can choose to specialize in any of the sections.

-- FrontEnd Web Developer would be responsible to build and design layouts, features, and appearance of a website.
+- FrontEnd Web Developer is responsible for building and designing layouts, features, and appearance of a website.
 This role is also called client-side developer.

 - BackEnd Web Developer is responsible for building the driving system of a website.
 They are responsible for building the best framework that allows data to be easily transferred from the web server to the web browser – as seen by the users.

-Honestly, no crime combining both roles, being an expert in both FrontEnd & BackEnd development, only that you’d have to learn a lot more.
-People who are skilled in Front-end and Back-end web development are called Full-stack developers – they are highly respected and well-paid.
-Deciding on a specification is important as you’d see in coming sections.
+Honestly, no crime combining both roles, being an expert in both FrontEnd & BackEnd development, only that you’d have to be learning a lot more.
+People who are skilled in front-end and back-end web development are called Full-Stack Developers – they are highly respected and well-paid.
+Deciding on a specification is important as you’d see in forthcoming sections.

 So, how would we define a perfect Web Developer?

-Primarily, you have to be interested in writing codes.
-The programming language is the building block of a website, every website solution you will ever create will be written with programming languages.
+Obviously, to become a web developer, you have to be interested in writing code.
+The programming language is at the core of a website, every website solution you will ever create will be written with programming languages.

-If you’ve not written a code before, it’s quite easy to learn.
-There are great resources online to learn coding for beginners – where you’d be taught step by step towards becoming a great programmer.
+If you’ve not written code before, it’s quite easy to learn the basics.
+There are great resources online to learn coding for beginners – where you’ll be learning step by step to become a great programmer.

-To be a perfect front-end web developer, you need to learn the following programming languages:
+To be a perfect front-end web developer, you need to learn the following languages and associated tools:

-These programming languages are regularly updated, therefore be sure to learn the most recent.
+These programming languages are regularly updated, therefore be sure to learn them based on the most recent version available.

 In the same way, the perfect back-end web developer must be skilled in the following programming languages:

-Note that some of these programming languages perform the same role, it’s not necessary to learn all.
+Note that some of these programming languages perform the same role, therefore it’s not necessary to learn all of them.

-Every successful web developer carefully went through the following process I’ve curated for you to follow.
+Every successful coder has carefully gone through the following process I’ve curated for you to follow.